Revival of the Hebrew language: State of Israel

 In daily life, immigrants largely limited their use of Hebrew to when they needed to, most often in their working lives, and to a somewhat lesser extent to satisfy cultural needs.
 They tended to use their native languages more when socializing and interacting with family.
 In 1954, about 60% of the population reported the use of more than one language.
 The children of these immigrants tended to pick up Hebrew as their first language, while their parents' native languages were either used as second languages or lost to them altogether.
-The Israeli Arab minority also began learning Hebrew, as Hebrew lessons were introduced into Arab schools.
+Palestinian citizens of Israel also began learning Hebrew, as Hebrew lessons were introduced into Arab schools.
 In 1948, the study of Hebrew was made compulsory in Arab schools from the third grade to high school, though the general language of instruction remained Arabic.
-This created a situation in which the Arab minority would continue to use Arabic as its native language but also become proficient in Hebrew.
+This created a situation in which the Palestinians who remained in Israel after the Nakba would continue to use Arabic as their native language while also becoming proficient in Hebrew.

 Yiddish was also a common language among immigrants to Israel from Eastern Europe and the Yiddish as a cultural language and in daily use continued despite Israel's efforts to promote Hebrew as the common vernacular through having Hebrew as the language of instruction in schools.
 Many in the new state's administration denigrated Yiddish and enacted policies to promote Hebrew and remove resources from Yiddish-language cultural activities.
 A year after its establishment in 1948, the state of Israel banned Yiddish theater and periodicals under its legal powers to control material published and presented in foreign languages (with the important exception of poet Avrom Sutkever’s literary magazine Di goldene kayt).